 Fuels that come from dead organic material are known as fossil fuels.
 That is why it is called fossil, which means the remains of a dead plant or animal.
 Today, these fossils get used as fuel.
 The most common examples are oil, gas and coal.
 Together, they are the most significant contributors to global warming and climate change.
 The reason for this is that the burning of fossil fuels – which gets done to produce heat and energy – releases large amounts of greenhouse gases.
 Too many of these gases contribute to a strong greenhouse effect, which results in global warming.

 What are fossil fuels?

-The fossil fuels range from bad to very bad.
-For instance natural gas, has the potential to be a relatively clean fossil fuel as it does not release sulphur dioxide and other harmful particles.
+Fossil fuels range from bad to very bad.
+For instance, natural gas has the potential to be a relatively clean fuel as it does not release sulphur dioxide and other harmful particles.
 However, burning natural gas also releases methane.
-This gas is one of the most powerful greenhouse gases.
-In fact, it can absorb the heat from the sun much better than carbon dioxide.
+This gas is one of the most potent greenhouse gases.
+It can absorb the heat from the sun much better than carbon dioxide.

 Another example is oil, which has the benefit of being a highly concentrated type of energy.
 Furthermore, it comes in a liquid form, which makes it easy to transport and conserve.
 However, the extraction of oil is becoming increasingly more complicated and expensive.
 The resource has gotten heavily abused worldwide.
 In conclusion, all the negative effects of fossil fuels call for a transition to renewable energies.